dataminr/react-components/docs/table.md

             statusOff: 'fa fa-circle-o'
         }
         description: Used to override default icons

     loadingIconClasses
         type: array|string
         required: false
         default: 'icon ion-loading-c'
         description: Used to override the loading icon

     cols
         type: array
         required: true
         description: An array of column definitions

         dataType
             type: string
             required: true
-            description: one of ['string', 'number', 'percent', 'time', 'status', 'select', 'action']
+            description: one of ['string', 'number', 'percent', 'time', 'status', 'select', 'action', 'duration']

         dataProperty
             type: string
             required: true
             description: The property to use as the value from the data that came from the server

         headerLabel
             type: string
             required: false
             description: The label displayed in the header of the column

         onlineLimit
             type: number
             required: false
             description: Used with dataType of status to depict the time frame for the online indicator to display

         quickFilter
             type: boolean
             required: false
             description: Setting this to true will cause a quick filter input to display where users can client-side filter data.
             Searching in the form {header_name}:{search_term} will limit search results to just rows where the {header_name}
             column value exactly matches {search_term}

         sortDirection
             type: string
             required: false
             description: one of ['ascending', 'descending'] for the default sorting direction of a column

         timeFormat
             type: string
             required: false
             description: see [Momentjs](http://momentjs.com/docs/#/displaying/) used for dataTypes of time and status to display timestamps

+        durationFormat
+            type: string
+            required: false
+            description: Specifies the minimum time segment to display for the duration dataType.
+Valid options are 'days', 'hours', 'minutes', 'seconds', and 'milliseconds'.
+Default is 'minutes'.
+The value of a column of type duration is expected to be in milliseconds, similar to a timestamp.
+Any preceding zero time segments will not appear, e.g. '4h 0m 10s' will be displayed, not '0d 4h 0m 10s'.
+If all time segments to display are zero, then an empty string will display.
+For example, if durationFormat is 'minutes', then a value less than 60,000 (one minute) will be empty.

         width
             type: string
             required: false